Genre Science Fiction Publisher Ace Year Published 1958 Review Posted on 4/24/2008 Reviewer Rating

 Star Gate, by Andre Norton

-Reviewed by Edward McKeown
+Book Review by Edward F. McKeown

 Long before anyone has the idea for SG1 and Stargate series, a writer used the title and idea of gates through time and space.
 Andre Norton (1912-2005) is a writer whose work should be better known by a new generation of readers.
 She wrote over 200 works of science fiction and fantasy from the 40s to the end of the century, frequently blending the two in a unique way.
 You might wonder what a writer of that time would have to say to 21st century audience, but Norton can reach across generations, as there is a timeless quality to her writing.
 This timelessness arises out of very basic themes.
 Andre Norton's protagonists are often young people, alienated or disadvantaged on some basic level from the society that they are in, hunting for belonging and meaning in their worlds, living often on the edge of poverty or disaster.

 Star Gate was a gate for me in a personal way as it was the first book of science fiction that I ever read and began my life long love affair with the genre.
 As with any other first love I may not be totally objective about it.

 In Star Gate we meet a young alien, Kincar s'Rud on the world of Gorth.
 Kincar is small humanoid, heir to an isolated mountain fortress.
 His life is that of a medieval warrior, hunting and bearing a sword in his guardian's service.
 He has always known that he is somehow apart from his fellow Gorthians This lonely existence has drawn him to his closest friends, a mord (fearsome combination of a hawk and a lizard) named Vorken and his larng a six legged, horse-like creature.